Frequently Asked Questions

 Q: What is Citadel Krav Maga and what orgnization does it belong to?

 A: Citadel Krav Maga is an authorized American Krav Maga Federation (AKMF) school.
-We have both an Adults Program and a Kids Program.
-Citadel Krav Maga is run by it's Chief Instructor, John Veverka, who holds a 2nd Degree under the AKMF.
+We have an Adults Program, a Teens program and a Kids Program.
+Citadel Krav Maga is run by it's Chief Instructor, John Veverka, who holds a 3rd Degree Black Belt in Krav Maga with the American Krav Maga Federation under Mr. Mark Cox and the Authentic Israeli Krav Maga Academy under Grand Master Danny Hazan.

 Q: Who is the American Krav Maga Federation (AKMF)?